aswebdev/uxd/design-systems/introduction.md

 * Reduce QA Efforts - Centralise activities such as Unit Testing
 * Future Friendly Foundation - Modify, extend and improve over time

+# Quotes on Design Systems
+*A Design System isn't a project with an end, it's the origin story of a living and evolving product that'll serve other products*
 # References
 [SoDA Report on Design Systems - How to build an effective Design System](/uploads/tsr-on-design-systems.pdf "SoDA Report on Design Systems - How to build an effective Design System")